mokmail/pdfcomp/README.md

-# pdfcomp
+## pdfcomp

 this tool helps to find out changes made to a PDF file by comparing old and last state

+### Descroption
+more coming soon ..